atuttle/blog/blog/2021/lip-writing-testable-nodejs-code.md

 I feel like there's some 3rd option that I'm not seeing.
 There's gotta be, right?

 Now here's where reality is setting in: I pretty much burned my entire day yesterday trying to get over this hurdle.
 Testing is important, but I can't let something so trivial completely block me from getting any work done.
 So for now, I'm putting TDD to the back of the stove and when I understand how to solve these problems I will come back and refactor my code to be testable and write the tests.
 In the meantime, I've got to get some work done.

----

-\* By the by: If you're looking for a fantastic community of JavaScript developers, the [KCD Discord][kcdd] is amazing.
-I can't recommend it strongly enough.

 [kcdd]: https://kentcdodds.com/discord
 [lip]: https://www.swyx.io/learn-in-public/